PySimpleGUI/PySimpleGUI/docs/index.md

 I've found nothing to be less fun than dealing with a graphic's coordinate system from a GUI Framework.
 It's always upside down from what I want.
 (0,0) is in the upper left hand corner.
 In short, it's a **pain in the ass**.

-Graph Element to the rescue.
-A Graph Element creates a pixel addressable canvas using YOUR coordinate system.  *You* get to define the units on the X and Y axis.
+If you've ever been frustrated with where (0,0) is located on some surface you draw on, then fear not, your frustration ends right here.
+You get to draw using whatever coordinate system you want.
+Place (0,0) anywhere you want, including not anywhere on your Graph.
+You could define a Graph that's all negative numbers between -2.1 and -3.5 in the X axis and -3 to -8.2 in the Y axis

 There are 3 values you'll need to supply the Graph Element.
 They are:

-* Size of the canvas in pixels
+- Size of the canvas in pixels
-* The lower left (x,y) coordinate of your coordinate system
+- The lower left (x,y) coordinate of your coordinate system
-* The upper right (x,y) coordinate of your coordinate system
+- The upper right (x,y) coordinate of your coordinate system

 After you supply those values you can scribble all of over your graph by creating Graph Figures.
 Graph Figures are created, and a Figure ID is obtained by calling:

-* DrawCircle
+- DrawCircle
-* DrawLine
+- DrawLine
-* DrawPoint
+- DrawPoint
-* DrawRectangle
+- DrawRectangle
-* DrawOval
+- DrawOval
-* DrawImage
+- DrawImage

-You can move your figures around on the canvas by supplying the Figure ID the x,y amount to move.
+You can move your figures around on the canvas by supplying the Figure ID the **x,y delta** to move.
+It does not move to an absolute position, but rather an offset from where the figure is now.
+(Use Relocate to move to a specific location)

     graph.MoveFigure(my_circle, 10, 10)